Singapore scientists teleport lemonade over the internet

 "We chose lemonade because sourness is one of the sensations we can simulate using an electric current," said Nimensha Ranasinghe, one of the four members of the project and a research fellow at NUS.
 He added that the simulations are not just limited to that taste.
 It's also possible to simulate sweet, salty or bitter flavors.

-The project, which the researchers began promoting publicly in late March, isn't just about replicating the taste.
+The project, which the researchers began more heavily promoting in late March, isn't just about replicating the taste.
 It's also an experiment to see if it's possible to "create new experiences like communicating with beverages or transferring of experiences remotely," said Ranasinghe.

 Using electrical currents to stimulate flavors isn't really new.
 Scientists such as Ranasinghe have been working on digital tastes for a while now.
 And he's not alone.
 There are other teams in Japan and the US also working on tricking your tongue into tasting flavors.